 And then there’s the epidemic of backaches sweeping North America.
 Water comprises 80 percent of your inter-vertebral disks; if you don’t get enough water, these disks may atrophy, leading to displacement and pain.
 Then the spine, which supports 75 percent of your body’s weight, can’t do its job anymore.
 Backaches start, sparking a whole range of medical treatments.

-Lack of water is one of the main stressors on your body.
-Once your body knows it will get the water it needs for its daily operations, it will start to relax and your stress level will drop.
+Lack of water is one of the main stressors on our body.
+Once our body is reassured, by regular sufficient intake, it will get the water it needs for its daily operations; it will start to relax and your stress level will drop.
 Your mood will improve, and you will be calmer.

 What has happened to them since they started drinking water?